 Disappearances and vanishings have been plaguing missing persons units at an ever-increasing rate, our population always on the climb and urban labyrinths sprawling themselves further and further.
 I think we’ve all fantasized, in some capacity at least, of taking up the reigns of an investigation to find the truth behind the disappearance of so many people who end up as nothing more than pictures in the media.
 This is precisely what Joseph Knox sets out to do by writing himself into his own novel, True Crime Story.

-Just to be clear, this is indeed a work of pure fiction, and despite the fact the author inserts himself into the plot, he is not the same person in the story as he is in real life, having some of his own dark secrets for the reader to discover… but I’m getting ahead of myself.
+Just to be clear, for those wondering “was Zoe Nolan a real person?”, this is indeed a work of pure fiction, and despite the fact the author inserts himself into the plot, he is not the same person in the story as he is in real life, having some of his own dark secrets for the reader to discover… but I’m getting ahead of myself.

 The novel is presented as a type of story withing a story, beginning in 2011 with the sudden disappearance of Zoe Nolan, a nineteen-year-old student from the city of Manchester.
 One day she simply slipped away from a party never to be seen again, leaving behind more than a few devastated people, including her parents, boyfriend, friends and twin sister.

 We learn about the first story by following the second one, centred on Evelyn Mitchell, a writer acquainted with Joseph Knox.
-At some point, she became obsessed with Zoe’s disappearance and started collecting thorough interviews with anyone and everyone who knew Zoe.
+At some point, she became obsessed with what happened to Zoe Nolan and started collecting thorough interviews with anyone and everyone who knew Zoe.
 Slowly but surely, she built up a picture from these testimonies which contradicted the official version of events.